-We work to create awareness of deafblindness and the challenges faced by deafblind people and their families.
-See our latest news below, follow us on Facebook, Twitter, Instagram, view our picture gallery on Flickr and read our blog.
+We work to create awareness of deafblindness and the challenges faced by people with deafblindness and their families.
+See our latest news below, follow us on Facebook, Twitter, Instagram, or view our picture gallery on Flickr.

 For support from the media team contact us:

 Tel: +44 (0)20 7014 9379 Out-of-hours: +44 (0)7770 580 843